dzhakparov/mlm-sos-all/docs/source/index.rst

 Welcome to SOSALL's documentation!
 ==================================

 This is the help page of the SOSALL-project.
-Here xyou can find information to preprocessing data, modeling and interpretation of the models.
+Here you can find information to preprocessing data, modeling and interpretation of the models.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   content/apptainer
+   content/general_structure
    content/preprocessing
    content/modeling
    content/interpretation